How To Make An Emulsifying Sugar Scrub (And Why They’re So Great)

 Next, you may decide to add a few oils to your sugar scrub mixture for a hydrating element.
 Another key benefit of incorporating oils into your emulsifying sugar scrub is that it will give the final product a nice texture that easily glides on the skin.

 Some widespread oils you can add to your mixture are sweet almond oil or avocado oil.
-Also, these oils will provide their benefits for the skin’s health or standing.
+Also, these oils will provide their benefits for the skin’s health and appearance.

 Butter

 What type of body butter can you add to an emulsifying scrub?
 Some popular butters include cocoa, shea, and mango butter.
-This will offer moisture and create a thicker texture that’s easy to dispense on the skin.
+This will provide moisture and create a thicker texture that’s easy to apply to the skin.

 Wax/Emulsifying Wax